rockcreation7/sampleNode/README.md

-# sampleNode
+# sampleNode - 2017 work

-This a sample code of NodeJS and Mongod DB development.
+This a sample code of NodeJS and MongoDB development.

 1. Basic CRUD implemented, jwt and basic auth.
 2. Photo section allow you to upload multiple photo and store in the local file system.